 Our initial findings will be presented at the Gender Work and Organisation (GWO) conference in Kent June 2021.

 On the body of the consumer: performance‐seeking with wearables and health and fitness apps

 Contributing to critical digital health research and the sociology of health consumption, this research investigates the phenomenon of self‐tracking and interpretation of consumer data via wearable technology and mobile fitness software applications (apps).

-Here I seek to understand the meaning and practise of long‐term use of apps and wearables targeted at consumers interested in tracking fitness, and the collection of personal health information over time.
+I seek to understand the meaning and practise of long‐term use of apps and wearables targeted at consumers interested in tracking fitness, and the collection of personal health information over time.

-Consumers are driven by a profound motivation to visualise and embody a long‐term state of fitness.
-Increasingly, users are hyper‐aware of advertising and promotional methods used to engage interest.
 There is a need to raise concerns about the validity of personal fitness data, and how its collection promises improved personal health while visually promoting sought‐after fit bodies.

 Project focused on the strength, diversity and nature of the NE;s creative digital and IT sector (CDIT).

 Creative Fuse North East (CFNE) is a UK northern university partnership - Durham, Newcastle, Northumbria, Sunderland, and Teeside.
 CFNE is a multi-disciplinary, multi stakeholder action research project.